kanisterio/kanister/docs/templates.rst

 RepositoryServers
 -----------------

-RepositoryServers are a Kanister CustomResource that contain information about storage, repository, and server details.
+RepositoryServers are Kanister CustomResource that store information about storage, repository, and server details.
 These details are required to run a Kopia repository server instance, which can then be further used for data operation artifacts.